AlexMost/fresh-monads/README.md

     l_async f3
 ]

-# As we see, we have both - continuation passing functions and either monad values to have an ability to control the sequence flow.
-Let's create transformer monad that will be able to do both - compose continuation functions and control sequence flow through return value (Right or # Left)
+# As we see, we have both - continuation passing functions and either monad values
+# to have an ability to control the sequence flow.
+# Let's create transformer monad that will be able to do both:
+# - composes continuation functions
+# - controls sequence flow through return value (Right or Left)

 ContEither = ContT Either